 Last year Google has revamped their organizational structure and brought all their businesses under Alphabet – since then the company performed very well.
-The company’s core business search engine marketing has increased significantly – paid clicks increased 31% year-over-year.
-Based on that good results, Alphabet’s market value now stands at $558 billion while Apple’s was at $535 billion.
+The company’s core business search engine marketing has increased significantly – paid clicks increased by 31% year-over-year.
+Based on that good results, the Alphabet’s market value now stands at $558 billion while Apple’s was at $535 billion.

 Ruth Porat who joined the company on May last year said in the statement with the earnings report

 “Our very strong revenue growth in Q4 reflects the vibrancy of our business.
 Driven by mobile search as well as YouTube and programmatic advertising, all areas in which we’ve been investing for many years,”